 AAV Analytical QC Services

 - Assay development.
-The data to be collected is identified and the necessary instrumentation, reagents (and/or kits) are selected for a specific assay.
-The performance parameters are outlined on a preliminary basis.
+Confirming the CQA accordingto QbD, and the necessary instrumentation and reagents (and/or kits).
+Outlining the performance parameters on a preliminary basis.

 - Assay optimization.
-During phase, a series of experiments are conducted in order to document how various sample and assay conditions affect assay performance.
-This information will be used to set the acceptance criteria for rapid service phases.
+During this phase, a series of experiments are conducted and the methodparameters are confirmed for different sample conditions.
+Those information will be used to set the acceptance criteria for rapid service.

 - Assay Validation.
-The protocol is reviewed under the same procedure as in the qualification phase, but in a more comprehensive manner.
-The performance of the assay is documented with respect to accuracy, linearity, range, limit of detection (LOD), limit of quantitation (LOQ), specificity/selectivity, precision, and suitability.
+The protocol is reviewed under the same procedure as in the qualification phasebut in a more comprehensive manner.
+Assay performance is documented with respect to accuracy, linearity, range, the limit of detection (LOD), the limit of quantitation (LOQ), specificity/selectivity, precision, and suitability.
 Validation may include inter-laboratory comparisons as well.

-GMP assays are typically re-evaluated to an established schedule to confirm that they continue to perform as originally intended.
-Methods are also reassessed as existing technologies develop, regulatory are updated or any other factors arise that may necessitate a method change in methodology.
+Development of assays are typically re-evaluated to an established schedule to confirm that they continue to perform as originally intended.
+Methods are also reassessed as existing technologies developed, regulatory supervision are updated or any other factors arise that may necessitate a method change in methodology.
 To get a quote or technical advice from PackGene, please provide specific project details.